elecfreaks/learn-en/microbitKit/Nezha_Inventor_s_kit_for_microbit/Nezha_Inventor_s_kit_for_microbit_case_19.md

-# The Automatic Laundry Rack
+# case 19：The Automatic Laundry Rack

 ## Introduction
 Build an automatic laundry rack with a micro:bit.